42ity/fty-nut/README.md

 * 'uuid' is the client-provided string in the request
 * "ASSET" is a constant delimiter string
 * 'assetN' is an asset name
-* 'commandN' is the list of commands provided by 'assetN', one per message part
+* 'commandN' is a command provided by 'assetN'
+* 'descriptionN' is the description of 'commandN'

 The following request performs one or more actions on an asset:
 * "DO_COMMANDS"/'uuid'/'asset'/('commandN'/'argumentN')*